 Plans for our latest backyard coop design — a quail coop, actually — are now available!
 We call it The Quail Hutch, and it’s our first design meant specifically for poultry other than chickens.
 It offers the same security and modern style of our other designs, yet it’s uniquely suited to housing birds. . . of a different feather.
 Take a look:

-Chicken Coop Tour #16: One Dozen Coops Built with The Garden Coop Chicken Coop Plans
+Chicken Coop Tour No. 16: One Dozen Coops Built with The Garden Coop Chicken Coop Plans

-In this sixteenth Krewe of Coops virtual coop tour, we visit a dozen beautiful backyard coops built using The Garden Coop walk-in chicken coop plans.
+In this sixteenth edition of our virtual coop tour, we share pictures of a dozen beautiful backyard coops built using The Garden Coop walk-in chicken coop plans.
 Lots of cool colors, materials, and customizations!

 Eileen in Littleton, New Hampshire, used The Garden Coop walk-in chicken coop plans to customize a moveable home for her bunnies.
-The rest of this post comes from her. . . .
+The rest of this post talks about how she built her rabbit hutch and comes directly from her. . . .

 In this fifteenth episode of the Krewe of Coops virtual coop tour, we visit ten fantastic coops built using The Garden Loft large walk-in chicken coop plans.